ADVERTISEMENT

 What Is Jock Itch?

 Jock itch starts with mild itching in the groin, which progresses to become severe.
-The rash appears on both sides of the groin, and mainly affects the folds.
+The rash appears on both sides of the groin and mainly affects the folds.
 The signs and symptoms of jock itch are:

 What Are the Causes of Jock Itch?

-This fungus thrives in warm and moist environments, so people who sweat a lot due to being overweight or exercise are at risk.
 Some of the other factors that increase the risk of developing jock itch are:

-1. Men are susceptible than women.
+1. Men are more susceptible than women.

 2. People who sweat a lot.

-3. Obese or overweight people, as they have more skin folds.
+3. Obese or overweight people as they have more skin folds.

 5. Teenagers and young adults are more susceptible.